-- The local maximum value (end of blue section) of the force-stroke diagram has to be: - o higher than the lower limit insertion force times the number of the pins and, - smaller than the upper limit insertion force times the number of the pins. - In order to avoid any damage to the PCB the press-in force of the tool has to be controlled to stop the process during the third, raising section.
-The force control should stop at the upper limit insertion force times x number of the pins.
+- The local maximum value (middle of second section) of the force-stroke diagram has to be: - o higher than the lower limit insertion force times the number of the pins and, - o smaller than the upper limit insertion force times the number of the pins. - In order to avoid any damage to the PCB the press-in force of the tool has to be controlled to stop the process during the third, raising section.
+The force control should stop at the upper limit insertion force times the number of the pins.